-Earwax Blockage: Symptoms, Causes & Removal
+Earwax Blockage (Cerumen Impaction): Symptoms, Causes & Safe Removal

 “Cerumen impaction” is the clinical term for earwax blockage.
 Earwax (cerumen) plays a vital role in maintaining ear health.
 It cleans your ears and shields them from dust, dirt, and infections.